danfuzz/samizdat/doc/language-guide/02-data.md

 or `0b` for binary &mdash; and finally followed by one or more digits in the indicated (or implied) base.

-Underscores (`_`) may be placed freely after any digit in an int literal without changing the meaning.
-If a base specifier is present, underscores may also be placed before the first digit.
+Underscores (`_`) can be placed freely after any digit in an int literal without changing the meaning.
+If a base specifier is present, underscores can also be placed before the first digit.
 This feature is intended to aid in the readability of longer constants.

 **Note:** In many contexts, a minus sign is a separate operator token,